fenago/katacoda-scenarios/apache-spark/apache-spark-scala/steps/3/text.md

 `apt-get update`{{execute}}

-This will update the package index.
-You might be asked to enter your password after you run the command above.

 **Step 2:** Once you run the above command, run the following command to actually download and install JDK.

 `apt-get --assume-yes install default-jdk`{{execute}}